batermj/algorithm-challenger/README.md

 #### algorithm in language C

 # version 0.0.27
-##Mining of Massive Datasets,The 2nd edition of the book (v2.1),http://www.mmds.org/
+##Mining of Massive Datasets,The 2nd edition of the book (v2.1),http://www.mmds.org/, cs>data-mining>
 ### chapter 1, first example
 #### algorithm in language R